 As soon as you install SQL Server Express Edition, you can connect to the database engine with SSMS.
 In another article of mine, I talked about SQL Server Management Studio.

 Right after you connect to SQL Server database engine, you can start working with SQL Server.
 For example you can create: databases, tables, functions, stored procedures, view, and many other database objects.
 Also, after you create your database, you can insert data and process it using SQL and Transact-SQL.

 Learn hundreds of SQL Server administration tips.

 Get the eBook “Administering SQL Server” today!

 Best Way to Learn SQL Server: My Suggestion

 Even though for each person the best way for learning SQL Server might be different, here’s a generic “framework” I would recommend for those who are just getting started:

 - Download and install SQL Server Express or SQL Server Developer Edition (Note: SQL Server Developer Edition cannot be used in Production Environments.
-It can be only used for development purposes)
+It can be only used for development/testing purposes)